smathev/restVaccineDocker/README.md

     "date_of_birth": "text dd/mm/yyyy din f\u00f8dselsdato"
 }
 ```

-Everything is in a docker image, so simply replace the user in subs/user.json with your relevant users, one entry pr. person and replace text in config.json.

 An SMTP server is required to send mail (durh), currently only gmail is supported.